Israel lobby in the United Kingdom: History

-According to Donald Wagner writing in Sojourners magazine, what came to be known as "Christian Zionism" emerged in England in the early 19th century when Restoration of the Jews to the Holy Land and futuristic interpretation of apocalyptic texts merged.
+According to Donald P. Wagner writing in Sojourners magazine, what came to be known as "Christian Zionism" emerged in England in the early 19th century when Restoration of the Jews to the Holy Land and futuristic interpretation of apocalyptic texts merged.
 In 1839, the evangelical Anthony Ashley-Cooper, 7th Earl of Shaftesbury, called on Parliament to support the creation of a Jewish state in Palestine.
 During the 1840s, Henry John Temple, 3rd Viscount Palmerston, supported a "Jewish entity" allied to the Ottoman Empire as a counterweight to Egypt.

-The British journalist Geoffrey Wheatcroft writes that perhaps the "first lobbyist on behalf of the land of Israel" was Theodor Herzl, who, after publishing his book The Jewish State in 1896, and organising the First Zionist Congress in Basel, Switzerland in 1897, met Cabinet ministers and other European officials.
-Russian Zionist Chaim Weizmann began the process of convincing Earl Balfour that Palestine should be the Jewish national home and the "British Zionist movement began actively lobbying the British government."
+The journalist Geoffrey Wheatcroft writes that perhaps the "first lobbyist on behalf of the land of Israel" was Theodor Herzl, who, after publishing his book The Jewish State in 1896, and organising the First Zionist Congress in Basel, Switzerland, in 1897, met Cabinet ministers and other European officials.
+The Russian Zionist Chaim Weizmann began the process of convincing Arthur Balfour that Palestine should be the Jewish national home and the "British Zionist movement began actively lobbying the British government."
 The British Palestine Committee in Manchester also "lobbied for the mandate and Jewish rights in Palestine."

 At this time the dominant organisations of the Jewish community in England, the Board of Deputies of British Jews and the Anglo-Jewish Association, were the "institutional stronghold of the anti-Zionist camp" and formed a Conjoint Foreign Committee to lobby the government on behalf of persecuted Jewish communities abroad and to oppose the efforts of Weizmann and his allies.
 In 1917, Weizmann and a small group of Zionists, in what Ahron Bregman called "a brilliant exercise of sustained persuasion, lobbying, and influence", persuaded the British government to publish the Balfour Declaration which supported "the establishment in Palestine of a national home for the Jewish people."
 (Weizmann later became the first President of the State of Israel.)
 Leaders of Board of Deputies of British Jews and of the Anglo-Jewish Association considered the Balfour Declaration a "veritable calamity" that would stamp "the Jews as strangers in their native lands."

 According to the author Ritchie Ovendale, Britain, which held the British Mandate of Palestine ratified by the League of Nations after the First World War, abandoned its Zionist sympathies, "which had been secured by the Zionist lobby", because of fears of coming war with Nazi Germany.
-In 1939, Britain limited Jewish immigration to Palestine, thereby, he argues, becoming to Zionists "the principal enemy."
+In 1939 Britain limited Jewish immigration to Palestine, thereby, Ovendale argues, becoming to Zionists "the principal enemy."
 In 1942, he writes, Zionists shifted their focus to influencing the United States through use of the "Zionist vote."